flockRush/diyshortvideos.github.io/src/Resources/Ten-top-tips-for-smart-curation.md

         </h2>
   <p><i class="bigquote">"A curator is an information chemist.
 He or she mixes atoms together in a way to build an info-molecule.
 Then adds value to that molecule" - Robert Scoble</i></p>
   <p class="p-em-166">Tips for curating with the best:</p>
-  <div class="ui ordered list"><a class="item"><span class="bold-notchup">Work with a subject that you are interested in </span> - curation needs creativity, which will be easier if you are interested in why you're posting.</a>
+  <div class="ui ordered list p-light-up"><a class="item"><span class="bold-notchup">Work with a subject that you are interested in </span> - curation needs creativity, which will be easier if you are interested in why you're posting.</a>
       <a class="item"><span class="bold-notchup">Develop a consistent style </span>- growing and retaining followers needs consistency, develop a style that works and use it.</a>
       <a class="item"><span class="bold-notchup">Add value to your posts ondurationchange=""</span>- curation needs to add commentary, questions, observations to posts that will increase your fans' engagement audiences need entertaining!</a>
       <a class="item"><span class="bold-notchup">Have an opinion </span>-  when sharing content add your personality to it and give a view on what you think is great about it</a>